fr123k/pulumi-wireguard-aws/README.md

 ### Access/Secret Keys

-To setup the access keys for terraform either use the aws cli and run the following command it will ask for the access key and secret key id and store them in a file `~/.aws/credentials`.
+To setup the access keys for pulumi either use the aws cli and run the following command it will ask for the access key and secret key id and store them in a file `~/.aws/credentials`.
-Those one then also picked up by the terraform aws provider.
+Those one then also picked up by the pulumi aws provider.

 ```
   aws configure